apache/flink/docs/content/docs/deployment/elastic_scaling.md

 ./bin/taskmanager.sh stop
 ```

+### Usage

+#### Configuration

+To enable Reactive Mode, you need to configure `scheduler-mode` to `reactive`.

+#### Parallelism

+The **parallelism of individual operators in a job will be determined by the scheduler**.
+It is not configurable.

+The only way of influencing the parallelism is by setting a max parallelism for a operator (which will be respected by the scheduler).
+The maxParallelism is bounded by 2^15 (32768), which is the value that Reactive Mode uses if nothing else is configured.
+If there is no maxParallelism defined for an operator, `32768` will be used as a default.

+Note that such a high maxParallelism might affect performance of the job, since more internal structures are needed to maintain [some internal structures](https://flink.apache.org/features/2017/07/04/flink-rescalable-state.html) of Flink.

 ### Limitations

 Since Reactive Mode is a new, experimental feature, not all features supported by the default scheduler are also available with Reactive Mode (and its adaptive scheduler).
 The Flink community is working on addressing these limitations.

-- **Deployment is only supported as a standalone application** deployment.
-Active resource managers (such as native Kubernetes, YARN or Mesos) are explicitly not supported.
+- **Deployment is only supported as a standalone application deployment**.
+Active resource providers (such as native Kubernetes, YARN or Mesos) are explicitly not supported.
 Standalone session clusters are not supported either.
 The application deployment is limited to single job applications.

+  The only supported deployment options are [Standalone in Application Mode]({{< ref "docs/deployment/resource-providers/standalone/overview" >}}#application-mode) ([described](#getting-started) on this page), [Docker in Application Mode]({{< ref "docs/deployment/resource-providers/standalone/docker" >}}#application-mode-on-docker) and [Standalone Kubernetes Application Cluster]({{< ref "docs/deployment/resource-providers/standalone/kubernetes" >}}#deploy-application-cluster).
 - **Streaming jobs only**: The first version of Reactive Mode runs with streaming jobs only.
 When submitting a batch job, then the default scheduler will be used.
-- **No support for local recovery**: Local recovery is a feature that schedules tasks to machines so that the state on that machine gets re-used if possible.
+- **No support for [local recovery]({{< ref "docs/ops/state/large_state_tuning">}}#task-local-recovery)**: Local recovery is a feature that schedules tasks to machines so that the state on that machine gets re-used if possible.
 The lack of this feature means that Reactive Mode will always need to restore the entire state from the checkpoint storage.
-- **No support for local failovers**: Local failover means that the scheduler is able to restart parts ("regions" in Flink's internals) of a failed job, instead of the entire job.
-This limitations impacts only recovery time of embarrassingly parallel jobs -- Flink's default scheduler can restart failed parts, while Reactive Mode will restart the entire job.
+- **No support for local failover**: Local failover means that the scheduler is able to restart parts ("regions" in Flink's internals) of a failed job, instead of the entire job.
+This limitation impacts only recovery time of embarrassingly parallel jobs -- Flink's default scheduler can restart failed parts, while Reactive Mode will restart the entire job.
 - **Limited integration with Flink's Web UI**: Reactive Mode allows that a job's parallelism can change over its lifetime.
 The web UI only shows the current parallelism of a job, not the historic evolution of the job.
-There might be other inconveniences such as a lack of the exception history, incorrect job status time-stamps and incorrect metrics.
 - **No support for fine grained resource specifications**: Fine-grained resource specifications are ignored by Reactive Mode.
-- **Rescaling causes downtime**: Rescaling of a job happens by restarting the job, thus jobs with large state might need a lot of resources and time to rescale.
-Rescaling a job causes downtime of your job, but no data loss.

-### Usage Notes

-#### Parallelism

-The **parallelism of individual operators in a job will be determined by the scheduler**.
-It is not configurable.

-The only way of influencing the parallelism is by setting a max parallelism for a operator (which will be respected by the scheduler).
-The maxParallelism is bounded by 2^15 (32768), which is the value that Reactive Mode uses if nothing else is configured.
-Note that such a high maxParallelism might affect performance of the job, since more internal structures are needed to maintain [some internal structures](https://flink.apache.org/features/2017/07/04/flink-rescalable-state.html) of Flink.